Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Networking/README-EN.md

 ---

 ### 🧑‍🏫  __Teachers__
-Teachers must select the __Networking__ activity on the M5Core2, and follow the steps according to the activity.
+Teachers must select the __Networking__ activity on the M5 module, and follow the steps according to the activity.

 To select any activity within M5 module, see this [🎬 __*video*__](https://drive.google.com/file/d/10wwarSBpShICwBmd_FT7_MREetXONrN8/view?usp=sharing).